 Is there any financial assistance available?

 The Family Medicine Sponsorship Program provides funding for selected medical students pursuing a career in Family Medicine.
-If you are enrolled in a recognized Canadian Medical School and have completed your second or third year, you can apply to the program.
+If you are currently completing your third year in a recognized Canadian Medical School, you can apply to the program.
 A return-in-service commitment to Prince Edward Island to work in the area of greatest need at the completion of your training is required.
-For more information, call (902) 620-3248 or (902) 368-6302.
+For more information, call (902) 368-6302.

 The Medical Residency Interest Relief Program provides financial assistance to students completing a residency program.
 If you are an Island student and have a PEI student loan, you may be eligible to apply.
 For more information, call (902) 368-4640.